weaversa/cryptol-course/labs/LanguageBasics/LanguageBasics.md

 * 1-d: Think bytes, words, nibbles, etc., i.e., a sequence of bits of any length usually thought of as a number.
 E.g., `0x2a : [8]`, `0b101010 : [6]` and
-  `[False, True, False, True, False, True, False]`.
+  `[False, True, False, True, False, True, False] : [7]`.
 These all compare as 42 in type appropriate contexts.
 * 2-d: Think sequences of 1-d objects all of the same size.
 E.g.,
   `[42, 0b010101010101, 0xa5a, 0o5757] : [4][12]`
 * 3-d: Sequences of 2-d objects all of the same size.
 E.g.,